HighnessAtharva/django-crypto-app/README.md

 # Django Crypto App - ASETT Project

-My solution for Ayulla's ASETT assessment.
-A Django app that allows users to view the latest crypto prices, and also allows users to create an account and add their own crypto portfolio.
+My solution for Ayulla's ASETT assessment for which I developed a Django web application in under 24 hours that provides users with the latest cryptocurrency prices.
+The app also offers a user registration system that enables users to create an account and build their own crypto portfolio with a password reset and referral system.

 **TECHNOLOGIES USED:**